yt-project/governance/source/leadership.rst

 wish to roll off of a leadership role may do so by announcing at a team meeting, and a new member will self-nominate to fill the position.
 If multiple members self-nominate, then members of the steering committee will vote to instate the new leader.

+As the project matures, a new leadership position may present itself based on a member taking on a specific role within the project.
+A member may present this new leadership position in the governance documentation repository as an issue or bring it up in a yt project team meeting, where members of the project will decide whether to add it to these defined roles.

-Members that are in a defined leadership role are not necessarily steering committee members, but are red group members.
+Members that are in a defined leadership role are not necessarily steering committee members, but are considered red group members.

 **Mentorship Shepherd** -- The mentorship shepherd helps to grow yellow group members to blue group members.
 The mentorship shepherd will help yellow members